tireddy2/pqc-for-engineers/draft-ar-pquip-pqc-engineers.md

 ## Hash-then-Sign Versus Sign-then-Hash

 Within the hash-then-sign paradigm, the message is hashed before signing it.
 Hashing the message before signing it provides an additional layer of security by ensuring that only a fixed-size digest of the message is signed, rather than the entire message itself.
 By pre-hashing, the onus of resistance to existential forgeries becomes heavily reliant on the collision-resistance of the hash function in use.
 As well as this security goal, the hash-then-sign paradigm also has the ability to improve performance by reducing the size of signed messages.
 As a corollary, hashing remains mandatory even for short messages and assigns a further computational requirement onto the verifier.
 This makes the performance of hash-then-sign schemes more consistent, but not necessarily more efficient.
 Using a hash function to produce a fixed-size digest of a message ensures that the signature is compatible with a wide range of systems and protocols, regardless of the specific message size or format.

+In the case of Dilithium, it internally incorporates the necessary hash operations as part of its signing algorithm.
+Dilithium directly takes the original message, applies a hash function internally, and then uses the resulting hash value for the signature generation process.
+Therefore, the hash-then-sign paradigm is not needed to Dilithium, as it already incorporates hashing within its signing mechanism.

 # Post-Quantum and Traditional Hybrid Schemes